kbase/kb_sdk/doc/kb_sdk_make_ui.md

 #### C. Naming fields in the input widget cell

-The display.yml primarily contains text to explain the method in the narrative and especially in the app catalogue.
+The display.yml primarily contains text to describe the app (in the Narrative and in the App Catalog).
-Options in this file will be further explored in step 10: [Complete Module Info](kb_sdk_complete_module_info.md) but minimally this file should define:
+Options in this file will be further explored in step 10 ([Complete Module Info](kb_sdk_complete_module_info.md)) but minimally this file should define:
 * A module name
 * A module tooltip